YJPL/YJPL/README.md

 So far, I have written portfolio and (web) comics themes for Jekyll and WordPress, a `coming soon` template for Jekyll, and a simple e-commerce Jekyll theme with Gumroad integration.

-If you need a specific layout template for screen and print use and filmmaking templates in particular, please visit [Templates Supply](https://templates.supply).
+If you need a specific layout template for screen or print use, especially for filmmaking, please visit [Templates Supply](https://templates.supply).

 ## Jekyll Themes